What is an internship?

 How do you get an internship?

 The first requirement is to fill out an Internship Application form.
-Get the form by sending an e-mail request to email@example.com OR download the form from either the Mayville State Jobs Network resource library, or from the 'current student' portal.
+Get the form by sending an e-mail request to Internship Director Jay Henrickson OR download the form from either the Mayville State Jobs Network resource library, or from the Career Services/Internships Sharepoint site.

 E-mail your completed application to Jay Henrickson and schedule an appointment with him to discuss your internship, next steps and job-search strategies (if needed).
 Even if you have already secured an internship, you must still complete the application and contact Mr. Henrickson.
-These steps must be taken prior to starting your internship.
+These steps must be taken well in advance of starting your internship.

-Internship staff will work with you to identify internship prospects, and we will show you how to prospect for, and research, internship opportunities, including effectively using your personal and professional network.
-We will demonstrate how to use the Mayville State Jobs Network to find internships and prospects, and how to utilize the internship-related websites found on our Internship Links for Students page.
-Finally, we will help you create an effective resume' and prepare for an interview.
+Mr. Henrickson will help you identify internship prospects, and show you how to prospect for, and research, internship opportunities, including effectively using your personal and professional network.
+He will show you how to use the Mayville State Jobs Network to find internships and prospects, and how to utilize the internship-related websites found on our Internship Links for Students page.
+Finally, Mr. Henrickson will help you create an effective resume' and prepare for an interview.
 Through this initial process, you will develop the skills and tools to conduct an effective internship search, and (in the future) an effective job search.
-As you can see, finding your "dream internship" will be a team effort between you and the internship staff.
+Finding your "dream internship" will be a team effort between you and Mr. Henrickson.
 Mayville State University does not guarantee 'placement' into an internship.
-Students, working in conjunction with MSU Internship staff, are typically successful with identifying prospective internship employers and internship positions.
+Students, working in conjunction with Mr. Henrickson, however, are typically successful with identifying prospective internship employers and internship positions.

-Apply to any and all internship opportunities that are identified through the above process, and maintain constant contact with the Internship staff.
+Apply to any and all internship opportunities that are identified through the above process, and maintain constant contact with Mr. Henrickson.

 When you are offered (and accept) an Internship offer